 If you’re not achieving the revenue you hoped then luck simply wasn’t on your side.

 Either way, without a strategy and the visibility needed to see how your business is going, then luck was either on your side or it wasn’t.

 This period we’re in now is the last time you have to impact this year’s business is any discernable way.
 Once we’re in October and the 4th quarter your focus needs to turn to next year and on what you’re going to do to make it a better year than this one.

 So, take this time out, answer these key questions.
 If you’re struggling to answer them or the answers aren’t the ones you hoped they’d be then don’t simply plough on.
 Do what you need to do so that you can both answer the questions and adapt your business according to those answers.

 If you don’t know where you are on your business or aren’t on course as planned then contact me and let me help you.
 A handful of focused sessions may be all it takes.

-If you want extra guidance on how to get your business on course then check out Plan to Succeed.
+If you want extra guidance on how to get your business on course then check out Small Business Strategy for Success.

 Related posts you may have missed

 Our most precious resource is time.
 It goes so quickly and you never get it back.
 Your time is precious and needs to be used wisely whether on your business or spent relaxing with friends and family.

 A strategic destination is a clearly defined destination for you to aim your business at.
 Ideally it would take your business to the next level.
 It should be a massive milestone that gets your business a big step closer to your ultimate vision.